alexscheitlin/regex-matcher/README.md

 #### Maven

-- Add the JitPack repository to your `pom.xlm` file:
+- Add the JitPack repository to your `pom.xml` file:
 ```
 	<repositories>
 		<repository>